To get married in Queensland, at least 1 partner must be 18 or older. The first step is to decide where you want to be married:

 Your registered celebrant must see:

-- evidence of the date and place of birth of both of you, or a current overseas passport if you were born outside Australia
+- evidence of the date and place of birth (such as a birth certificate) for both of you, or a current overseas passport if you were born outside Australia

 - current photo ID

-- evidence of any previous divorce or death of any spouse, if applicable—such as original divorce or death certificate of previous spouse.
+- evidence of any previous divorce or death of any spouse, if applicable—such as original divorce or death certificate for previous spouse.

 No record of marriage in Queensland